t-davidson/piazza-slackbot/README.md

 As you probably don't want your bot notifying the entire #general channel each time it posts it is useful to set up a new channel for the bot.
 Once you have created the channel you can then add the bot by clicking `Channel Settings` > `Invite team members to join...` > and then select your bot from the list.

 You will need to add your credentials for both Piazza and Slack into the relevant places in the file `slackbot.py`.
-These are empty strings marked with `TODO`, along with some basic instructions.
+All the areas where you need to input information are marked with `TODO`.
+Simply add the relevant information to the strings.

 ## Usage
 I suggest using `screen` to run the bot on a machine where it can run constantly without any interruptions.
 Simply open a new screen window, run the bot, and then detach from the window.